naqeeb108/SizeClassesSwiftUI/README.md

 If you want to know more about **Device size classes** based on orientation then check out Layout section in Human interface guidelines here https://developer.apple.com/design/human-interface-guidelines/foundations/layout/

-Size Classes are super useful to create adoptive design along differnt screen sizes.
+Size Classes are super useful to create adaptive design along differnt screen sizes.
 Here is an example of dummy UI on IPhone12 pro and IPad pro 12.9 inches.

 <img src="SizeClassesSwiftUI/Images/Home.png" alt="Logo" width="500" height="400">